NOT REAL NEWS: A look at what didn’t happen this week

 CLAIM: Videos surface of North Korean President Kim Jong Un’s body on display in a glass coffin.

 THE FACTS: The videos were misrepresented.
 The images were captured in December 2011, and they show the body of Kim’s father, former North Korea President Kim Jong Il, lying in state in Pyongyang.
 Many of the images relied on AP photos and video from coverage of that funeral.
 The posts circulated on social media, claiming to show Kim Jong Un had died.
-Rumors and reports about Kim Jong Un’s health have emerged in recent days because of his prolonged public absence.
-The unconfirmed speculation suggests that Kim Jong Un might be dead or recently underwent a botched surgery.
-South Korea’s government has repeatedly rebuffed such reports, saying it has detected no unusual activity in North Korea and that it believes Kim is handling state affairs normally at an undisclosed location.
-South Korea has not specified its sources for this information.
+Reports out of North Korea emerged Friday in the U.S. that he had made a public appearance.
+Rumors and reports about Kim Jong Un’s health emerged because of his prolonged public absence.
+The unconfirmed speculation suggested that Kim Jong Un might be dead or recently underwent a botched surgery.
+South Korea’s government had repeatedly rebuffed such reports.

 CLAIM: Politicians receive full-pay retirement benefits even after serving only one term.